Waste summary report, what it is and how to manage it

 Data requested in the WEEE managers' reports

-The annual report on the management of WEEE facilities is submitted in the first three months of the year and must contain very detailed information on shipments: data on EEE Category, Fraction, WEEE treated, WEEE sent to another manager, details of Inputs, details of outputs - indicating the different origins - as shown, for example, in this application model of the Xunta de Galicia (Galician Regional Government):
+The annual report on the management of the Waste Electrical and Electronic Equipment (WEEE) facilities is presented in the first three months of the year and must contain very detailed information on shipments: data on the EEE Category, Fraction, treated WEEE, WEEE sent to another manager, details of the Inputs, details of the outputs - indicating the different origins - as shown, for example, in this application model of the Xunta de Galicia (Galician Regional Government):

 Tools for compiling chronological archives and annual reports

-With the help of spreadsheets such as Excel, you can create formulas and templates to help you partially automate the management of the timeline and annual summary reports.
+With the help of spreadsheets such as Excel, you can create formulas and templates that will help you partially automate the management of chronological archives and annual summary reports.
 You can also share these spreadsheets with other employees or clients via Dropbox, weTransfer or similar file hosting services.

-Compared to Excel, if you use Google Sheets spreadsheets you can edit them and collaborate with your team members directly.
-While you may find this tool useful, there are other specific options, which will save you a lot of work overload.
+Compared to Excel, using Google Sheets spreadsheets allows you to edit and collaborate with your team members directly.
+But while you may find this tool useful, there are other specific options that will save you a lot of work.

-Whether you are a waste manager, agent, dealer or transporter, this type of tool will help you to prepare the chronological file and the annual report in accordance with Law 7/2022 because it automatically generates editable reports based on the waste data that you have previously registered in Teixo.
-It also allows you to create certificates, business reports and environmental reports.
+Whether you are a waste manager, agent, dealer, transporter or producer, this type of tool will help you to prepare the chronological file and the annual report in accordance with Law 7/2022 because it generates editable reports automatically from the waste data that you have previously registered.

-In case you need an annual waste summary report, Teixo also helps you to generate this document (which includes the data of waste managed or produced by each waste management centre in the period of one year).
+In case you need an annual presentation of the waste summary report, they help you to generate this document (which collects the data of waste managed or produced by each waste management center in the period of one year).

 Date